Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 Full/Complete Dentures

-• Pros: Replace all missing teeth, improve chewing and speech, enhance facial support, relatively affordable.
+• Pros: Replace all missing teeth, improve chewing and speech, enhance facial support, and relatively affordable.
 Full/complete dentures consist of upper and lower sets of denture teeth, which can be made from materials like porcelain or acrylic.

-• Cons: Can feel bulky, may slip or click, require adjustment, can irritate gums, don’t preserve bone.
+• Cons: Can feel bulky, may slip or click, require adjustment, can irritate gums, and don’t preserve bone.

 • Best Use: Patients who have lost all teeth in one or both arches and seek a cost-effective solution for restoring function and aesthetics.